Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tstatistics_2_pr.md

 <div class='workings'>
 <div class='working'>

 Tina examined 200 people which is more than Ravi's and Sita's.
-There Tina's results are more reliable.
+Therefore Tina's results are more reliable.

 </div>
 </div>